ChainlinkResources/docs/source/includes/goldmine/_network_nodes.md

 }
 ```

 Configure a `NetworkNode` to join a specific peer-to-peer `Network`.
 Upon successful validation and creation of the `NetworkNode` the platform attempts to deploy it asynchronously.
 Depending on the `Network` (i.e., its consensus protocol, security model, etc.) and the target infrastructure (i.e., AWS, Azure or locally via Docker), various enrichment of the deployed `NetworkNode` occurs.
-See [Orchestration]
+See [Orchestration](#orchestration).

 ### URL Parameters

 Parameter | Description
 --------- | -----------
-id | id of the network
+id | id of the `Network`

-## Retrieve a Network Node
+## Retrieve Network Node Details

 ```shell
 curl -i \